eynsmre/blackjack/README.md

-<h2>Game Rules:</h2>
+<h2>Project Report: BlackJack Game</h2>

+<h3>1.
+Introduction</h3>
-Blackjack is a card game where the goal is to have a hand value as close to 21 as possible without exceeding it.
-The game is played between a player and a computer dealer.
+The BlackJack project is a Java program that implements a simple text-based version of the popular card game Blackjack.
+The program allows a player to play against a computer dealer and place bets on each round.
+The goal of the game is to get a hand value as close to 21 as possible without exceeding it, while also beating the dealer's hand.

-The player starts with 200 PLN and can place bets.
-The player can choose to "Push" (get another card), "Wait" (end their turn), or "Double it" (double their bet and get one more card).
-The computer dealer must have a hand value of at least 17.
-The player and computer are initially dealt two cards each.
-The face cards (King, Queen, Jack) are worth 10 points, and the Ace can be worth 1 or 11 points.
-If the player or computer has an Ace and their hand value exceeds 21, the Ace is counted as 1 point.
-If the player's hand value exceeds 21, they lose the bet.
-If the computer's hand value exceeds 21, the player wins the bet.
-If the player and computer have the same hand value, it is a tie.
-If the player's hand value is higher than the computer's hand value, the player wins the bet.
-Otherwise, the player loses the bet.
+<h3>2.
+Program Structure</h3>
+The program consists of two main classes: `BlackJack` and `Player`.
+The `BlackJack` class contains the main method and handles the game logic, while the `Player` class represents a player in the game.

+<h3>3.
+Game Flow</h3>
+The game follows a typical flow for a game of Blackjack.
+Here are the main steps:

+- The game starts by initializing the necessary variables and components, such as the players (computer and human), the game options, and the UI settings.
-The game continues until the player runs out of money or chooses to exit the game.
+- The main game loop begins, allowing the player to place bets and play multiple rounds until they run out of money or choose to quit.

-<h2>Explanation of the Code:</h2>

-The code is written in Java and implements a simplified version of the Blackjack game.
-Let's go through the important parts of the code:

-Import Statements:

-The code imports necessary classes and packages for GUI components and color management.
-Class Definition:

-The code defines a class named "BlackJack." main() Method:

-The main() method is the entry point of the program.
-It initializes variables and objects required for the game, such as gameInProgress, gameOptions, computerScore, playerMoney, etc.
-It contains a do-while loop that represents the main game loop.
-The loop continues as long as the game is in progress.
-Within the loop, the code prompts the player to place a bet and handles input validation for the bet amount.
+- The player is prompted to enter their bet amount, which is validated against their available money.
+Invalid inputs are handled with appropriate error messages.
-It simulates the dealing of cards to the player and the computer dealer, calculates their scores, and updates the GUI accordingly.
+- The game proceeds with dealing the initial cards to the player and the computer.
+The player starts with two cards, and the computer starts with one visible card and one hidden card.
-It provides options for the player to choose their next move (push, wait, or double their bet) using JOptionPane dialogs.
+- If the player's initial score is 21 (a blackjack), he earns 1.5 times his money back.
+- The player's turn begins, where they are presented with options to hit (draw another card), stand (end their turn), or double (double their bet and draw one more card).
+Input validation is performed to ensure the player has enough money to double their bet.
-It simulates the computer dealer's turn by drawing cards until its score reaches at least 17.
+- After the player finishes their turn, the computer's turn begins.
+The computer continues drawing cards until its score reaches at least 17.
-It evaluates the final scores, determines the outcome (win, lose, or tie), updates the player's money, and displays the result using a GUI dialog.
-It clears the card panels and checks if the player has enough money to continue playing.
-If not, it ends the game.
-The main game loop continues until the player decides to exit the game or runs out of money.
+- The final scores of both the player and the computer are compared to determine the game outcome (win, lose, or tie).
+The player's money is updated accordingly.
-Finally, it displays a final game message using a GUI dialog.
-Card Drawing and GUI:

-The code uses ImageIcon and JLabel to represent and display card images.
-It utilizes JOptionPane dialogs to interact with the player, display game information, and show the final results.
-It uses UIManager to customize the look and feel of the dialogs by setting background colors and message foreground color.
-Overall, the code provides a simple command-line version of the Blackjack game, allowing the player to place bets, make decisions, and play against a computer dealer.
-It utilizes GUI dialogs to enhance the user experience and visual representation of the game.
+- The game status, including the scores, bet amount, and remaining money, is displayed to the player.
+- The player's and computer's panels are cleared for the next round.
+- If the player's money is depleted, the game ends.
+Otherwise, the next round starts.
+- When the game ends, a game over message is displayed, showing the final status and an image.

+<h3>4.
+Player Class</h3>
+The `Player` class represents a player in the game.
+It has attributes such as `money` (amount of money available), `bet` (current bet amount), `score` (current hand score), `message` (player-specific message), `panel` (UI panel for displaying cards), and `playing` (flag indicating if the player is currently playing).
+It also has methods for adding a card to the player's hand and handling Ace cards.

+<h3>5.
+User Interface</h3>
+The game utilizes Java's `JOptionPane` for creating dialog boxes to interact with the player.
+The UI settings are customized by modifying the UIManager properties to set background colors and image icons.

+<h3>6.
+Conclusion</h3>
+The BlackJack project provides a functional implementation of a simple Blackjack game in Java.
+Players can enjoy playing against a computer dealer, placing bets, and experiencing the thrill of trying to get as close to 21 as possible.
+The program demonstrates object-oriented programming concepts, user input validation, and graphical user interface components.
+Further enhancements and refinements can be made to improve the game's user experience and add additional features.